 • Area and Perimeter

 Instruction on the above concepts will be given Monday through Thursday, with homework each of these nights.
 Sometimes one of the night’s math homework will be to spend 15 minutes practicing math on IXL.
-Please let me know if you need login information.
-Friday will be our game day, reinforcing the concepts taught that week.
+Friday will be either “Fact Friday” or another type of game day, reinforcing the concepts taught that week.
 Your students will explore many different approaches to understanding concepts and solving problems.
 They will be asked not only to find answers, but to model the problem and explain how they got their answer.
 Catholic Identity and the Student Learning Expectations are an integral part of how we approach math.
 Ask your children how learning math can make help them to serve God and go forth to make a lasting difference in the world.

 As a school we are moving our science program to meet the Next Generation Science Standards (NGSS).
 With that in mind, the following units will be covered throughout this year:

 At the beginning of the year, students are will be learning about map skills.
 They will also be learning about North America, Cambodia’s religion and festivals.
 There will be an “Ellis Island” experience in November which will lead family studies and presentations this fall and winter.
 This spring we will study about Native Americans.